rstcheck/rstcheck/docs/source/index.rst

 .. include:: _badges.rst

-This a the documentation of ``rstcheck``.
-A CLI application for checking the syntax of reStructuredText and code blocks nested within it.
+This is the documentation of ``rstcheck``, a CLI application for checking the syntax of reStructuredText and code blocks nested within it.